QuaziSamiha/React_State_Management/README.md

 - state lift up
 - one way data binding --> data can send from parent to child but child cannot send data to parent
 - props drilling --> unnecessary data pass

+# 23-3 Use Object As State For A Component

+- mutable & immutable (when we change a state, we cannot store any reference of previous state, directly set the new state)